Contact Us

 Island Health's Vision, Purpose, and Values

 Brentwood House provides a Social Model of care in a homelike setting that is designed to support dignity and independence.
 Clients’ personal choices, preferences, and personal experiences are respected, and help shape and influence daily activities.
-Clients are empowered to make informed choices and exercise control over their lives, maintain and develop meaningful relationships, and enjoy opportunities to use their remaining abilities – the focus is on the ‘whole person’ and what clients can do, rather than what they can not.
+Clients are empowered to make informed choices and exercise control over their lives, maintain and develop meaningful relationships, and enjoy opportunities to use their remaining abilities – the focus is on the whole person and what clients can do, rather than what they cannot.

 Staff encourage and support clients to maintain their cognitive and physical functions for as long as possible, and seek daily opportunities to express caring and facilitate joy.